-The Music Studies specialisation covers a wide range of sub-disciplines, including music technology, music education, musicology and ensemble direction.
+The Music Studies specialisation covers a wide range of sub-disciplines, including music production, music education, musicology and ensemble direction.

 Where can the Music Studies specialisation take you?

 The wide range of study options available in this specialisation and its sub-disciplines provide graduates with many exciting career pathways or portfolio careers.
 This can vary from the academic study of music and music-related subjects to hands-on professions such as music production, teaching or ensemble direction.